SVProgressHUD/SVProgressHUD/README.md

 ## App Extensions

 When using `SVProgressHUD` in an App Extension, `#define SV_APP_EXTENSIONS` to avoid using unavailable APIs.
 Additionally call `setViewForExtension:` from your extensions view controller with `self.view`.

+## Multiple HUDs

+To enable usage of multiple HUDs (for example, to support multiple window scenes), you should cannot use the class functions.
+If you enable the extension safe mode of SVProgressHUD you can use the `-initWithView:` initializer to attach to a parent view.
+It will automatically be added and removed from that view as it is shown and dismissed.

 ## Contributing to this project